CodingIdeas.ai

 Avoid These Pitfalls

-Do not send entire large codebases to Claude — chunk to the PR diff plus 50 lines of context per changed file, otherwise latency spikes to 30s+ and costs explode on monorepos.
-Do not target individual developers as the buyer — they can't expense $49/month.
-Gate the dashboard and digest behind a 'team admin' role so the value proposition hits the engineering manager who controls the budget.
+Do not send entire large codebases to Claude — chunk strictly to the PR diff plus 50 lines of surrounding context per changed file; sending full file trees on monorepos will spike latency to 30+ seconds and blow past token budgets, making per-PR cost 10x the target.
+Do not target individual developers as the buyer — they cannot expense $49/month; gate the team dashboard, weekly digest, and billing management behind a 'team admin' role so the value proposition lands squarely with the engineering manager who controls the tooling budget.
+Do not post review comments as plain issue comments — use the GitHub pull_request_review API with pull_request_review_comments to get true inline diff placement; plain issue comments appear at the bottom of the PR thread and are dismissed as noise by developers.

 Security Requirements